Thank you to everyone who supported us this season! The zoo is closed, but we will see you in the spring. ×

 Dimorphism

-The pelage coloration changes depending on the sexual orientation of the young.
+The pelage or fur coloration changes depending on the sexual orientation of the young.
 All young are born with a bright yellow hair coloration.
 Within a few months, the male pelage changes to black while the female transforms to a beige/yellow.
 Within the gibbon family, typically males are larger than females.

 Vocal Duets